Condemned At Kangaroo Court

 Well, one should never be famous for thinking,

-Only good at thinking,
+only good at thinking,

-Which is very rare amongst men.
+which is very rare amongst men.

 What do I make of those

-Exploiting the poor and exalting the rich
+exploiting the poor and exalting the rich,

-Who are wealthy, but not rich in spirit,
+who are wealthy, but not rich in spirit,

-Not splendid as a people should be splendid?
+not splendid as a people should be splendid?

-I dont think much of them.
+I don’t think much of them.

 European President